haydnv/tinychain/README.md

 ### For operations/DevOps

 Tinychain eliminates the need to manage an ever-growing "stack" of platform software which sometimes requires mutually-incompatible dependencies.
 With a Tinychain application, you no longer need tools like Docker and Kubernetes to package and deploy your application backend, because its "stack" is simply the Tinychain host software.
-You can easily deploy your application to a different cloud provider, or on-premises for a client, simply by spinning up a new Tinychain host.
+You can easily deploy your application to a different cloud provider, or on-premises for a client, simply by starting up a new Tinychain host.

 ### For data scientists